benjamingiblin/ClippingPipeline/README.md

 In order to run different pipeline settings, one simply needs to change the <input_parameter_file>, <los_start> and <los_end> variables in the Launch_Pipeline.sh script.

 If you want to quickly check the pipeline runs successfully without launching a job, waiting for it to be allocated to a worker and finishing running, you can execute directly on the cuillin worker manually.
 To do this, ssh into a worker (with, e.g., ssh worker019), navigate into the Clipping_Pipeline directory and run the line to execute the pipeline there.
 NOTE: you should only do this for 1-3 lines of sight in total, which will only take a few minutes to run.
 Taking up processing power and memory  on a worker for long durations without using the launch script is in general bad practice.

+## The input parameter file

+These are stored in the param_files/ subdirectory.
+Here is the contents of a parameter file for clipping the cosmoSLICS simulations which have been tailored to match the KiDS1000 data set.
+The parameters in bold are the important ones which the user may wish to change.

+      KiDS1000			# number of gals/arcmin^2 (KiDS1000 means set equal to the KiDS1000 data)
+      **9.33** 			# Smoothing scale [pxls] x sqrt(2)
+      **X3** 			# The clip threshold (see Clipping_K/Clip_Thresholds)
+      **0.27** 			# The intrinsic ellipticity of galaxies, to be added if running on simulations. nomask			# Whether masking is to be included or omitted.
+     KiDS1000 			# The n(z) of the galaxies in the data (KiDS1000 means set to the SOM-GOLD KiS1000 n(z) )
+     0.00129115558		# Pixel scale of the mocks (deg/pxl0 - REDUNDANT.
+     100			# Angular size of the mocks [deg^2]
+     None			# Cosmology ID.
+For cosmoSLICS [fid,0-24].
+For SLICS, put None.
+     **0.1**			# zlow: lower limit on zB cut.
+For no zB cut, put anything that isn't a number **0.3**			# zhigh: upper limit on zB cut.
+For no zB cut, put anything that isn't a number 9				# The number of theta bins to calculate the xi_+/- in [uses log-spaced bins 0.5-300arcmin] 60arcs		        # Resolution of the kappa maps: 60arcs = 60 arcsecons per pxl.
+     0.02			# OATH value previously used in Athena [Redundant].

+**Notes on these variables**

+	- **9.33** is the smoothing scale (SS) x sqrt(2) and given in units of pixels.
+The SS controls how much the maps are smoothed in mass reconstruction (specifically it is the standard deviation of the Gaussian smoothing filter).
+To convert the value in the param-file to an angular smoothing scale, use the resolution of the map set in the penultimate row.
+Here the resolution is 60 arcseconds/pxl, so **SS*sqrt(2)=9.33 corresponds to 396 arcsec = 6.6 arcmin**.
+	- **X3** designates the clipping threshold.
+This tells the pipeline to read the convergence value saved in the file: Clipping_K/Clip_Thresholds/X3_Threshold (which is 0.01).
+Other thresholds (X0-X4) can be found in this subdirectory, and the user is free to create new threshold files and use those.
+	- **0.27** is the standard deviation of the Gaussian shape noise (SN) added to the shear values in simulations.
+For no shape noise, this should be set to 0.
+	- **0.1** and **0.3**: These are the lower and upper redshift cuts to make on the data.
+Working with KiDS1000-like simulations, these numbers should always be (0.1-0.3, 0.3-0.5, 0.5-0.7, 0.7-0.9, 0.9-1.2).
+Note that the SN value is different for these 5 redshift bins: (0.27, 0.258, 0.273, 0.254, 0.27)